ConnectedHomes/jt/README.md

 # jt

-jt is a command line utility which allows you to visualise the nodes in a JSON file (or the response of a GET request) as an ASCII tree.
+jt is a command line utility which allows you to visualise the nodes from a JSON file, or the response of a GET request, as an ASCII tree.

 Installation
 ---